xot/ElectraOne/README.md

 ### Creating presets on the fly

-If no preloaded preset exists, the remote script creates a preset on the fly.
+If no preloaded or predefined preset exists, the remote script creates a preset on the fly.
 (The image shows the preset created on the fly for the Saturator effect, in 'devicedict' order, see below.)

 ![Preset created on the fly](./images/saturator.png "Preset created on the fly")